duongtuanhiep/basic-vaadin-crud/README.md

 ## Description

 A basic Vaadin frontend that support CRUD with minimal interface connected to a H2 database backend.
+This application consist of 2 tables that user can modify(add/update/delete) the content of each tables as well as filter the information with any combinations.

 Screen shot :

 ![UI](https://github.com/duongtuanhiep/basic-vaadin-crud/blob/master/tesstrun02.png)
 ![UI](https://github.com/duongtuanhiep/basic-vaadin-crud/blob/master/testrun01.png)

-## Fucntionality

-This application consist of 2 tables that user can modify(add/update/delete) the content of each tables and the

 ## Installation